Institutions

 - Hainan Research Institute for the South China Sea is an academic institute specializing in the South China Sea.
 Since its establishment in 1996, the institute has yielded research results in various fields including history and geography of the South China Sea, dominion over Nansha archipelago, ocean demarcation, environmental protection and peripheral relation of the South China Sea.

-- Established in 1992, as the Piracy Reporting Centre in Kuala Lumpur, Malaysia.
+– Established in 1992, as the Piracy Reporting Centre in Kuala Lumpur, Malaysia.
 Its job is to record and detail specific attacks and their consequences, investigate incidents of piracy and armed robbery at sea and in port.
 Another role entails raise awareness of piracy hotspots, and working with national governments on a range of initiatives to reduce and ultimately eradicate attacks against ships.
+The site provides a 24-hour anti-piracy help line and weekly reports on piracy incidents and armed robbery at sea.
+IMB also helps to locate seized vessels, recover stolen cargoes, assist law enforcement, and help owners and crews of attacked ships.
+The 24-hour Anti Piracy HELPLINE number is +60 3 2031 0014.

-MIMA – the Maritime Institute of Malaysia,
+Maritime Institute of Malaysia (MIMA)

 Network of Aquaculture Centres in Asia-Pacific (NACA)